phalverson/gigaspaces-wiki-jekyll/xap100/space-persistency-initial-load.markdown

 }
 {% endhighlight %}

-Alternatively, for users which prefer to separate the initial load semantics from the domain class, the `SpaceInitialLoadQuery` can be specified on a method in a different class.
+Alternatively, for users who prefer to separate the initial load semantics from the domain class, the `SpaceInitialLoadQuery` can be specified on a method in a different class.
 In that case the name of the domain class must be provided within the annotation.
 For example:

 {% highlight java %}
 public class MyInitialLoadBean {